boostorg/geometry/example/with_external_libs/contrib/shapelib-1.3.0b2/readme.txt

-// Boost.Geometry (aka GGL, Generic Geometry Library)
+// Boost.Geometry (aka GGL, Generic Geometry Library) test file
 //
 // Copyright Barend Gehrels 2010, Geodan, Amsterdam, the Netherlands
 // Use, modification and distribution is subject to the Boost Software License,